OVK-CyberSec/42-NetPractice/README.md

 - Export one configuration file per level using the **Get my config** button.
 - Place all **10 exported files** at the **root of your Git repository**.
 - Push your work to your repository as usual.
-> ⚠️ It is critical that you enter your login in the interface before exporting — the files are tied to your login and will be checked during evaluation.

 ### Evaluation